Tests for pancreatic cancer

 CT (computerised tomography) scan

 A CT scan uses x-rays to create a 3D picture of the pancreas and the organs around it.
-If you have jaundice and suspected pancreatic cancer, or have had another scan that showed a problem with your pancreas, you should be offered a CT scan.
+You should be offered a CT scan if you have suspected pancreatic cancer or another scan has shown a problem with your pancreas that could be cancer.

-If your diagnosis is still not clear after a CT scan, you should be offered a PET-CT scan or an EUS with a biopsy.
+If your diagnosis still isn’t clear after a CT scan, you should be offered a PET-CT scan or an EUS with a biopsy.

-The NICE guidelines recommend that if you have been diagnosed with pancreatic cancer and haven’t had a CT scan, you should be offered one.
-This is to check for any signs of cancer outside the pancreas and to decide the best treatment for you.
+If you have been diagnosed with pancreatic cancer and haven’t had a CT scan, you should be offered one.
+The CT scan helps to work out where the cancer is in the pancreas and check for any signs it has spread outside the pancreas.
+This can help decide the best treatment for you.

 What does the scan involve?

-During the scan, you will have an injection of dye into a vein to help to show the blood vessels in the area.
 You will be awake during the scan.
+You will have an injection of dye into a vein to help to show the blood vessels in the area.
 You won’t feel any discomfort, but you may have a warm feeling while the dye is being injected.

 You will lie flat on a bed that moves through the scanner, and x-rays will be taken from different directions.
-The CT scan usually lasts about 15 minutes, and you will probably be able to go home straight afterwards.
+The CT scan usually lasts less than 15 minutes.

 MRI (magnetic resonance imaging) scan